-You should now select ‘Edit sketch’.
+You should now select ‘Sketch’.
 This will take you to the basic code which has been automatically generated.
 You now need to write the sensor value back to the variable ‘reading’ so that it can be sent back to the IoT cloud.